2snufkin/notes/Java/Dev_tools.md

 Unfortunately, several third-party libraries deserialize without considering the context classloader.
 If you find such a problem, you will need to request a fix with the original authors.

-# Global settings

-You can configure global devtools settings by adding a file named .spring-boot-devtools.properties to your $HOME folder (note that the filename starts with “.”).
-Any properties added to this file will apply to all Spring Boot applications on your machine that use devtools.
-For example, to configure restart to always use a trigger file, you would add the following:

-~/.spring-boot-devtools.properties.

-spring.devtools.reload.trigger-file=.reloadtrigger
 # Remote applications

 The Spring Boot developer tools are not just limited to local development.
 You can also use several features when running applications remotely.
 Remote support is opt-in, to enable it you need to make sure that devtools is included in the repackaged archive: